 - Apply for white, black or yellow membership

-BongoHive focuses on making ideas a reality and encourages candidates to apply for a membership that suits their needs through the co-working section.
+BongoHive focuses on making ideas a reality and encourages candidates to apply for a membership that suits their needs.

 Their head of entrepreneurship works in a hands-on fashion with each start-up to learn about its individual business needs.
 They help to develop the capacity to not only successfully launch, but to succeed and to eventually outgrow the BongoHive hub.